microsoft/kafka-connect-cosmosdb/.github/working_agreement.md

 - User Story Board will be used to track User Story progress.
 - Kanban Board will be used to track project progress
   - Board columns:
-    - Housekeeping: All net-new tasks/bugs/features/stories need to be created as an "issue"; things to discuss/notes can be added as a "note"
+    - **Housekeeping**: All net-new tasks/bugs/features/stories need to be created as an "issue"; things to discuss/notes can be added as a "note"
-    - Ice Box: Items that are unvetted ideas, blocked w/no time estimate for unblocking, ticket that needs fleshing out by reporter, etc.
+    - **Ice Box**: Items that are unvetted ideas, blocked w/no time estimate for unblocking, ticket that needs fleshing out by reporter, etc.
-    - Backlog (Ready): Stories that have been refined, triaged, and prioritized.
+    - **Backlog (Ready)**: Stories that have been refined, triaged, and prioritized.
-    - Sprint Backlog: Stories that have been committed for the current sprint.
+    - **Sprint Backlog**: Stories that have been committed for the current sprint.
     - **In Progress**: A development team member owns the story or bug and begins work.
     - **In Review**: The owner of the story or bug determines the item meets our Definition of Done and has created a Pull Request.
 The item will stay in this status through the PR process -- including addressing requested feedback or fixing issues found.
     - **Closed**: The Pull Request/Task has completed, and the work has been committed to the `main` branch of the project repository.